EBIvariation/trait-curation/docs/deployment-ubuntu.md

 sudo nginx -t
 ```

-5. If no errors are reported, go ahead and restart Nginx by typing:
+5. If no errors are reported, go ahead and rerun `collectstatic` and then restart Nginx and Gunicorn by typing:
 ```
+rm -rf ~/trait-curation/static/
+~/trait-curation/manage.py collectstatic
-sudo systemctl restart nginx
+sudo systemctl restart nginx gunicorn
 ```

 6. Finally, we need to open up our firewall to normal traffic on port 80.
 Since we no longer need access to the development server, we can remove the rule to open port 8000 as well: